 Etosha justifiably is rated as one of the best game parks in Africa.
-The floodlit waterholes at the lodges (“camps”) within the park must provide one of the greatest wildlife shows on earth.
+During our time in this amazing park, we will partake in an open-top game drive which is always a great way to experience the area’s birds and wildlife.
 This is big (and small) mammal country, where African Elephant, Black Rhinoceros, large herds of Springbok, Gemsbok, Plains Zebra, Blue Wildebeest, and many other herbivores lurk, meaning (excitingly) that there are also relatively high densities of predators and scavengers, such as Cheetah, Lion, Leopard, African Wildcat, Spotted Hyena, Black-backed Jackal, etc.

 Although we stop to look at all the mammal species, birding is still the main focus.
 An isolated population of South Africa’s national bird, the beautiful Blue Crane, inhabits Etosha while Kori Bustard and its smaller relative, Northern Black Korhaan, are both common.
 Secretarybird and an absolute stack of raptors and vultures are always much in evidence.
 This is one of the best places in southern Africa for owls, and we often find the tiny African Scops Owl, the giant Verreaux’s Eagle-Owl, and sometimes others such as the beautiful Southern White-faced Owl at their daytime roosts.
 Excitingly, Etosha’s open plains must have some of the highest densities of Double-banded Courser in southern Africa.
 The unbelievably huge nests of Sociable Weaver are features of some areas, sometimes with Pygmy Falcon taking up residence in the same nests.

 Etosha National Park is one of the best sites in the world to find the scarce Black Rhino!